 The Wet Room

 For an all-round private steamy sweat, soak and hydro-massage, treat yourself to The Wet Room.
 Like the outdoor baths, this comes at a separate cost for those who are currently lodging at Blackstone.
 Walk-ins are also welcome between the hours of 9:00 am to 9:00 pm.
-Bear in mind this room is always private once reserved so it is subject to availability.
-Reservations are recommended.
+Reservations are essential for this private bathing experience.

 Within this tranquil, therapeutic sanctuary you will find a soaking pool of various depths complete with benches and ledges.
 From the pool you can drift to the geothermal steam room, where you can soothe your muscles with the powerful waterfall that magically cascades from above.
 This hydro-massage will pummel your neck, shoulders and back, albeit in a welcome, drenching kind of way melting away all aches and cares.
 For a truly invigorating Nordic sauna effect, I recommend alternating between a stint in the steam room and a blast of cold from the nearby shower.